 If your S corporation has multiple shareholders, there is one additional eligibility rule: Every owner in the company must own at least 2% of company stock.

-As long as every shareholder owns at least 2% of the company, the IRS counts them as a partner in the business and is eligible to open a solo 401k, as long as it doesn’t have any full-time employees.
+As long as every shareholder owns at least 2% of the company, the IRS counts them as a partner in the business and is eligible to open a solo 401k, as long as it doesn’t have any employees.

 Solo 401k contribution limits for S corporations